digitalcrust/digitalcrust-website/content/DigitalCrust.md

   - Modular, reusable [[Software libraries|software libraries]]
 - Encourage [[Software literacy|software literacy]] among geoscientists to enable these collaborative ties
-- Foster the growth of an informatics [[Ecosystem]] of both [[Software infrastructure]] and scientists/developers within the geoscience community
+- Foster the growth of an informatics [[Ecosystem]] of both [[Software infrastructure]] and scientist-developers within the geoscience community

 <div className="block">